-The implementation of the protective and other response actions is in the responsibility of the local authorities (cantons).
+To implement the protective and other response actions is the responsibility of the local authorities (cantons).

-Advice to the decision-making bodies and the responding organisations is provided by the competent federal offices and some specific technical support organisation.
-The assessment of the plant conditions and the possible off-site consequences is performed by the Nuclear Safety Inspectorate ENSI (regulatory body).
-The radiological situation is monitored and assessed by NEOC and the Federal office of public health (FOPH), where NEOC is leading the actions in areas under emergency exposure situation and the FOPH those under existing and planned exposure situation
+Advice to the decision-making bodies and the responding organisations is provided by the competent federal offices and some specific technical support organisations.
+The assessment of the plant conditions and the possible radiological off-site consequences is performed by the Nuclear Safety Inspectorate ENSI (Regulatory Body).
+The radiological situation is monitored and assessed by the NEOC and the Federal Office of Public Health (FOPH).
+The NEOC is leading the actions in areas under an emergency exposure situation, the FOPH those under an existing respectively planned exposure situation.

 The licensee is obliged to notify the Regulatory Body with no delay of any event fulfilling defined criteria.
-It is obliged to make information available to the Regulatory Body needed to assess the situation and to determine the necessary protective actions for the public
+It is obliged to make information available to the Regulatory Body needed to assess the situation.

-The alarming and the instructions regarding urgent protective actions and other response actions is triggered by NEOC.
-The sirens are activated by the local authorities and the instruction is broadcasted by national and private radio stations.
+The alarming in connection with the corresponding instructions regarding urgent protective actions and other response actions is triggered by the NEOC.
+The sirens are activated by the local authorities, the instructions are broadcasted by national and private radio stations as well as through the Mobile Phone App "Alert Swiss."